junxit/us-congress-bills-112/metadata.md

 - 2011-01-25 — Introduced in Senate
 - 2011-01-25 — Read twice and referred to the Committee on Rules and Administration.
+- 2011-02-03 — Referred to the Committee on Foreign Relations.
+- 2011-02-03 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2011-02-03 — Senate Committee on Rules and Administration discharged by Unanimous Consent.